 Garlic Mushrooms with Pasta is so warm and satisfying!
 If you love sauteed mushrooms this recipe is versatile and can be made as a side dish on its own.

-Sauteeing mushrooms are easy and this method is perfect for making mushrooms to add to the top of a freshly grilled steak.
+Sauteeing garlic mushrooms is easy and this method is perfect for making mushrooms to add to the top of a freshly grilled steak.
 The same idea is used to make a hearty pasta sauce with just a few additions.

 Making sauteed mushrooms is super simple and a great way to indulge on “Meatless Monday” by adding pasta.
-Add garlic and herbs, in this recipe we use rosemary, and you will not miss the meat.
+Add garlic, and any herbs that you like, for instance in this recipe we use rosemary, and you will not miss the meat.

 There are a few important tips for the best tasting caramelized mushrooms.
 Caramelizing anything means you have to resist the urge to stir!
 This is true for meat, seafood, and vegetables.

 - Use a heavy-bottomed pan for even cooking

 - Searing with high heat ensures nice browning and develops the caramelization flavor and color needed